HENRY-2016/Joan-CSMS/README.md

         --> Assign item to mean

         --> Update mean by shifting it to the average of the items in that cluster

+ A special thanks goes out to the https://www.kdnuggets.com/customer-segmentation-in-python-a-practical-approach

 https://www.geeksforgeeks.org/k-means-clustering-introduction/
 https://realpython.com/k-means-clustering-python/